Mark Wahlberg: Film and TV career

 In 1993, Wahlberg made his acting debut in the television film The Substitute.
 After this appearance, he dropped the "Marky Mark" name.
 His big screen debut came the next year, with the Danny DeVito feature Renaissance Man.
 A basketball fanatic, he caught the attention of critics after appearing alongside Leonardo DiCaprio in The Basketball Diaries (1995), a film adaptation of the Jim Carroll book of same name, playing the role of Mickey.
 He had his first starring role in James Foley's thriller film Fear (1996).

-He earned positive reviews after films such as Boogie Nights (1997), The Big Hit (1998), Three Kings (1999), The Perfect Storm (2000), and Four Brothers (2005).
+He earned positive reviews after films Boogie Nights (1997), The Big Hit (1998), Three Kings (1999), The Perfect Storm (2000), and Four Brothers (2005).
 During the early 2000s, Wahlberg appeared in remakes of 1960s films such as Planet of the Apes (2001), The Truth About Charlie (2002) (a remake of the 1963 film Charade), and The Italian Job (2003).
 His performance in I Heart Huckabees was voted the best supporting performance of the year in the 2004 The Village Voice Critics Poll.
 Wahlberg was originally cast as Linus Caldwell in Ocean's Eleven, but Matt Damon played the role instead.
 The two later worked together in The Departed.
 Wahlberg was also considered for a role in the film Brokeback Mountain.
 It was originally intended to star Wahlberg and Joaquin Phoenix (with whom he appeared in the 2000 film The Yards) as Ennis Del Mar and Jack Twist, respectively, but both actors were uncomfortable with the film's sex scenes.
 The roles ultimately went to Heath Ledger and Jake Gyllenhaal, both of whom were nominated for Academy Awards for their performances.